 Dr. Christiane Ströh de Martínez is co-founder and managing partner of joyn-coop.
 She is passionate about truly participatory approaches and creating spaces for deep listening and energetic co-creation within joyn-coop and in other organisations.

 Throughout her 15 years in development cooperation, Christiane has evaluated, designed and accompanied development projects across Africa, Asia, Europe, and Latin America.
-She brings her expertise in participatory methods, co-creation and strategy development to leading change processes, both as moderator and process facilitator.
+She brings her expertise in participatory methods, co-creation and strategy development to leading change processes, both as a moderator and process facilitator.
 Her sectoral focus is on inclusive finance, local economic development, inclusive agri-business and sustainable small-scale farming.

 Before founding joyn-coop in 2011, Christiane worked as a free-lance consultant in development cooperation and served as a visiting professor at several German universities, teaching a wide range of development-related subjects.
 In her PhD thesis in economics, she conducted research on inclusive financial sector development and microfinance.
 She further holds a Diplom degree (master-level equivalent) in International Economics and Latin American studies.
 Christiane is fluent in German, English, French, Spanish and Portuguese.